maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-36.md

 A merkle tree of previous failed state syncs from the Shanghai Hardfork (50563600) until the present (an ever-expanding list) is created.

 A package to fetch and filter historic events will be made public such that this tree can be built, and root cross-checked by anyone.
-This will be a very small merkle tree of depth 5, where the leaf’s will be the keccak(abi.encode(stateId, receiver, calldata)) \[stateId provides sufficient collision resistance].
+This will be a merkle tree of depth 16, where the leaf’s will be the keccak(abi.encode(stateId, receiver, calldata)) \[stateId provides sufficient collision resistance].

-An external method on StateReceiver will be exposed: `retryStateSync(uint stateId, bytes calldata stateSyncData, bytes32[5] calldata merkeProof)` which nullifies the leaf on successful state syncs.
+An external method on StateReceiver will be exposed: `replayHistoricFailedStateSync(bytes32[16] calldata proof, uint256 leafIndex, uint256 stateId, address receiver, bytes calldata data)` which nullifies the leaf on successful state syncs.

 ### Observability